montefiore-institute/hypothesis/examples/workflow/README.md

 In some cases you might like to generate a number of tasks or jobs based on a specified paramater to do, for instance, a parameter scan.
 We highlighted some strategies in `generate.py`.

+## Example: Simulation-Based Inference
+> Relevant to the workflow defined in `train.py`

+TODO